openemulator/openemulator/INSTALL.md

 ## Mac OS X

 To compile OpenEmulator for Mac OS X you need Xcode and several external libraries not available by default.
-The easiest way to install them is through MacPorts:
+The simplest way to install them is through MacPorts or Homebrew.

+### MacPorts

 	http://www.macports.org/